kaungmyathtaywin/smart-brain-api/README.md

-# Smart-brain react application API
+# smart-brain backend application

+This is server side code built with express for smart-brain application.